UCR-Library-Honors-Ignition-Seminar/week-07-machine-learning/README.md

 Before writing any code, look at what people have built with ml5 + p5:

-- [Rock Paper Scissors demo](https://anastasiasalter.net/Creative-Coding/ml5/index.html) — a gesture classifier built with Teachable Machine and ml5; the webcam reads your hand, the model decides Rock/Paper/Scissors
 - [ml5.js examples gallery](https://learn.ml5js.org/#/reference/image-classifier) — scroll through the examples on the left; each one shows a live demo and the full code
-- [The Coding Train ml5 playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y) — short videos showing ml5 sketches being built from scratch; good to watch one before class
+- [The Coding Train ml5 playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y) — short videos showing ml5 sketches being built from scratch

 **As you look:** What is the model detecting?
 What does p5 do with that information — what changes on screen?